 When $\epsilon\neq 0$ and $A$ is the biharmonic operator, equation (\ref{FoSch}) corresponds to the following nonlinear Schr\"{o}dinger equation with isotropic mixed-dispersion (INLS):

-This equation was also introduced by Karpman \cite{Kar}, and Karpman and Shagalov \cite{KarSha}, and it has been used as a model to investigate the role played by higher-order dispersion terms in formation and propagation of solitary waves, in magnetic materials where the effective quasi-particle mass becomes infinite.
-From the mathematical point of view, the INLS equation has been studied extensively in Sobolev and Besov spaces, see for instance \cite{GuoCui4,GuoCui3,Guo,GuoCui5,Fibich} and some references there in.
+This equation was also introduced by Karpman \cite{Kar}, and Karpman and Shagalov \cite{KarSha}, and it has been used as a model to investigate the role played by the higher-order dispersion terms, in formation and propagation of solitary waves in magnetic materials where the effective quasi-particle mass becomes infinite.
+From the mathematical point of view, the INLS equation has been studied extensively in Sobolev and Besov spaces, see for instance \cite{GuoCui4,GuoCui3,Guo,GuoCui5,Fibich} and some references therein.
 Fibich {\it et al.} \cite{Fibich} investigated the global existence of solutions of (\ref{INLS}) in the class $C(\mathbb{R}; H^2(\mathbb{R}^n))$ by using the conservation laws.
-Moreover, the authors also studied the dynamics of the solutions and gave numerical simulations.
+Moreover, the dynamic of the solutions and numerical simulations were also analyzed.
 These results were improved by Guo and Cui in \cite{GuoCui4}.
-Local well-posedness of the Cauchy problem (\ref{INLS}) in Sobolev spaces $H^s(\mathbb{R}^n),$ with $f(u)=\vert u \vert^\alpha,$ $\frac{\alpha}{2}\geq\frac{4}{n},$ $s>s_0\equiv\frac{n}{2}-\frac{4}{\alpha},$ was obtained by Cui and Guo in \cite{GuoCui5}.
-Additionally, the authors, by using such local result and conservation laws, improved the results of \cite{Fibich} and established some new global well-posedness results in $H^2(\mathbb{R}^n).$ In \cite{GuoCui3} the authors proved some results of local and global well-posedness on Besov spaces for dimensions $1\leq n\leq 4$; more exactly, the authors proved that the Cauchy problem associated to (\ref{INLS}), with $f(u)=\vert u \vert^\alpha,$ is local well possed in $C([-T,T];\dot{B}^{s_\alpha}_{2,q}(\mathbb{R}^n))$ and $C([-T,T];B_{2,q}^s(\mathbb{R}^n))$ for some $T>0,$ where $s_\alpha=\frac{n}{2}-\frac{4}{\alpha},$ $s>s_\alpha,$ $1\leq q \leq \infty.$ With respect to the global well-posedness in Sobolev space $H^s(\mathbb{R}^n),s < 2,$ Guo in \cite{Guo}, considering $f(u)=\vert u \vert^{2m},$ and using the I-method, proved a global well-posedness result in $H^s(\mathbb{R}^n)$ for $s>1+\tfrac{mn-9+\sqrt{(4m-mn+7)^2+16}}{4m},$ $4<mn<4m+2.$
+Local well-posedness of the Cauchy problem (\ref{INLS}) in Sobolev spaces $H^s(\mathbb{R}^n),$ with $f(u)=\vert u \vert^\alpha,$ $\frac{\alpha}{2}\geq\frac{4}{n},$ $s>s_0:=\frac{n}{2}-\frac{4}{\alpha},$ was obtained by Cui and Guo in \cite{GuoCui5}.
+Additionally, by using such local result and the conservation laws, a global well-posedness results in $H^2(\mathbb{R}^n)$ was also established.
+In \cite{GuoCui3} the authors proved some results of local and global well-posedness on Besov spaces for dimensions $1\leq n\leq 4$; more exactly, the authors proved that the Cauchy problem associated to (\ref{INLS}), with $f(u)=\vert u \vert^\alpha,$ is local well possed in $C([-T,T];\dot{B}^{s_\alpha}_{2,q}(\mathbb{R}^n))$ and $C([-T,T];B_{2,q}^s(\mathbb{R}^n))$ for some $T>0,$ where $s_\alpha=\frac{n}{2}-\frac{4}{\alpha},$ $s>s_\alpha,$ $1\leq q \leq \infty.$ With respect to the global well-posedness in Sobolev space, Guo in \cite{Guo}, considering $f(u)=\vert u \vert^{2m},$ and using the I-method, proved the existence of global solutions in $H^s(\mathbb{R}^n)$ for $s>1+\tfrac{mn-9+\sqrt{(4m-mn+7)^2+16}}{4m},$ $4<mn<4m+2.$